top of page

 • Shower Layout

-A well-designed bathroom balances both appearance and practicality.
+A well-designed bathroom balances appearance with usability.

 Mistake 2: Underestimating the Budget